Skip to main content

 AI-Augmented Defense Software Engineering

 Role-specialized agent teams orchestrated across the delivery lifecycle.
-Python/FastAPI/React full-stack on Azure GCC High.
-CMMC L2 operational for ITAR and CUI workloads.
+Python/FastAPI/C/C++/Java/SQL/R/OpenAPI/React full-stack on Azure GCC High.
+CMMC L2 operational for CUI workloads; ITAR-Ready posture (first ITAR-covered engagement required for certification).
 See the Excellence pillar for the methodology depth.
+Develops custom software, services, and enterprise data integrations; provides unique depth in formal ontologies and Human-AI collaboration with Ph.D.s on staff.

 Integrated Product Team Operations